Adrian Chase: Fictional character biography

 Adrian Chase is a New York City district attorney working in partnership with the resident superhero team, the Teen Titans.
-His wife Doris Chase and their two children are killed by a bomb meant for Adrian, planted at the direction of mob boss Anthony Scarapelli.
+His wife Doris Chase and their two children (Adam Chase and Drew Chase) are killed by a bomb meant for Adrian, planted at the direction of mob boss Anthony Scarapelli.

 Shortly afterward, Chase is approached at his wife's grave by a hooded woman named Lynn.
 In an origin story that he related to his associates Jonathan "J.J."
 Davis and Theresa "Terry" Gomez, Chase claimed that Lynn drove him west in a van and forced him to walk for four days through the desert.
 In a cavern underneath the desert sands, he was greeted by three spirits — "victims of evil who were not content to gracefully die" — named Bloody Knee, Chaka, and Chastity.
 Chase spent six months with them, enduring incredible physical and spiritual trials.
 He emerged with new powers and a new sense of purpose — to seek justice his own way as the anti-hero Vigilante: "I go after those proven guilty of crimes who are then released because of some stupid technicality."

 Chase was initially shown as taking pains to make sure he did not kill his enemies (unlike Marvel's the Punisher) and would regularly use non-lethal weapons to disable his opponents.

 Throughout the Vigilante series, Chase is tormented over the justice of his actions and the pain brought to others.
 Chase flirted with abandoning his Vigilante identity after he savagely beat an ex-convict who turned out to be innocent.
 Eventually, Chase abandons his Vigilante identity, believing that he could be both more effective and happier as a judge.
-But during his absence, the Vigilante identity was assumed by two of his friends (fellow judge Alan Welles and then bailiff Dave Winston respectively) without his knowledge.
+But during his absence, the Vigilante identity was assumed by two of his friends (fellow judge Alan Welles and bailiff Dave Winston respectively) without his knowledge.